wallacegibbon/e-language-compiler/README.md

 ## The E Language And Its Compiler

-The E language is a simplified C language with fewer concepts and more reasonable syntax.
+The E language is like a simplified C language with fewer concepts and more reasonable syntax.
 It is designed to be:
 - **E**xplicit on pointer operations.
 - **E**asy to learn and implement.
 - Suitable for **E**mbeded systems and friendly to **E**lectronic hobbyists.